washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 ### Facilities Access

 Only Members with Ratings or Position Holders may access the windsurf equipment, and only for Club activity.
 When the equipment is not in use, the gate must be locked unless a Member in the immediate area knows it is unlocked and there is a defined plan for who will lock it and when.

+### Equipment Checkout and Fees

+A checkout fee applies to windsurf and wetsuit equipment not returned within a single day.
+Beginner boards and beginner sail rigs may not be checked out during scheduled classes, socials, or other Club events that require that equipment.
+Longboards, shortboards, and foil boards are not subject to this beginner-equipment availability restriction.

 ### Checkout Permissions by Chiefs and Ratings Examiners